PhillipWitkin/django-docker-demo/README.md

     * `git checkout dockerized`

 ### Build the Docker Containers
-  * Navigate to the project root directory:
-    * `cd newsfeed`
   * Tell Docker to build the containers
     * `docker build .`

 ### Start the Project Environment
-  * User docker-compose to start the services, perform migrations, and seed the database if it is empty:
+  * User docker-compose to automatically start the services, perform migrations, and seed the database if it is empty:
   * `docker-compose up`